 I. Love.
 Miss.
 Claudia’s.
 I have always been a fan of this store for my thrifting and vintage escapades and I find it to be a goldmine for costume shopping.
 It’s right across from the delicious Magasin Vietnamese restaurant on Magazine Street, and, while it’s unassuming on the outside, inside is a treasure trove of goodies.

 5. Funky Monkey | 3127 Magazine St.

 Funky Monkey is wonderful for many different reasons.
 It’s a resale boutique for the majority of the year, but around our seasonal costume times, it turns into a fully functioning costume shop.
 Located on Magazine Street, it’s central to great shopping.
 I especially love the shoes, accessories, and vintage ballgowns that Funky Monkey gets in.

 6. Buffalo Exchange | 4119 Magazine St.

 Buffalo Exchange is another resale boutique which functions as a great last-minute costume emporium.
-What’s great is you can kill two birds with one stone: clean out your closet, bring in a few clothes to trade, and get a credit towards a stellar Halloween costume!
+What’s great is you can kill multiple birds with one stone: clean out your closet, bring in a few clothes to trade, and get a credit towards a stellar Halloween costume.